-Our responsibility is to express an opinion on compliance for the Louisiana Department of Health, Office of Public Health - Drinking Water Revolving Loan Fund's federal program based on our audit of the types of compliance requirements referred to above.
+Our responsibility is to express an opinion on compliance for the Louisiana Department of Health, Office of Public Health - Drinking Water Revolving Loan Fund's Capitalization Grants for Drinking Water State Revolving Funds program based on our audit of the types of compliance requirements referred to above.

-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, and the Environmental Protection Agency Audit Guide for Clean Water and Drinking Water State Revolving Fund Programs.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on the Capitalization Grants for the Drinking Water State Revolving Funds Program occurred.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, and the audit requirements of the Audit Guide.
+Those standards and the Audit Guide require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on the Capitalization Grants for Drinking Water State Revolving Funds program occurred.
 An audit includes examining, on a test basis, evidence about the Louisiana Department of Health, Office of Public Health - Drinking Water Revolving Loan Fund's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.

-We believe that our audit provides a reasonable basis for our opinion on compliance for the Capitalization Grants for Drinking Water State Revolving Funds Program.
+We believe that our audit provides a reasonable basis for our opinion on compliance for the Louisiana Department of Health, Office of Public Health - Drinking Water Revolving Loan Fund's Capitalization Grants for Drinking Water State Revolving Funds program.
 However, our audit does not provide a legal determination of the Louisiana Department of Health, Office of Public Health - Drinking Water Revolving Loan Fund's compliance.